List of Magical Girl Site characters: Kosame's team

 Sayuki is the only daughter of a yakuza, possessing great sword fighting and martial arts skills.
 Her wand is a katana that can slice and harden anything from long distance, while her emblem is the letter X. Sayuki's black hair fades into purple and blood flows out of her left thumbnail while using her wand.
 It is later revealed that she was chosen as the magical girl while as a little girl she was kidnapped by members of a rival yakuza family before murdering her kidnappers with the wand she received.
 Her mother is currently imprisoned for taking the blame for her daughter's actions.
-She is later killed by the site manager Go.
+She is later killed by the site administrator go, who she managed to kill with the last of her strength.